 Unit census dates currently displaying for 2019 are indicative and subject to change.
 Finalised census dates for 2019 will be available from the 1st October 2018.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|

 |2||2018: $2,296.00||2018: $5,198.00||050999|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

 You cannot enrol in this unit as well as the following:

-Online lectures and workshops (2-hrs weekly over 13 weeks) plus an optional 2 days field work.
+Online lectures and workshops (2-hrs weekly over 13 weeks); plus two days field work.

 4000 words of online discussion (40%), 3000 word report (35%), presentation (25%)

 |Timetable||View the lecture timetable | View the full unit timetable|